-The ST72324BL-Auto devices are members of the ST7 microcontroller family designed for mid-range automotive applications running at 3.3V.
-Different package options offer up to 32 I/O pins.
-All devices are based on a common industry-standard 8-bit core, featuring an enhanced instruction set and are available with Flash or ROM program memory.
+The ST72321BLJ6-Auto device is a member of the ST7 microcontroller family designed for mid-range automotive applications running at 3.3V.

+All devices are based on a common industry-standard 8-bit core, featuring an enhanced instruction set and are available with Flash memory.
 The ST7 family architecture offers both power and flexibility to software developers, enabling the design of highly efficient and compact application code.

-The on-chip peripherals include an A/D converter, two general purpose timers, an SPI interface and an SCI interface.
+The on-chip peripherals include an A/D converter, a PWM autoreload timer, two general purpose timers, SPI, SCI and IC interface.

-For power economy, microcontroller can switch dynamically into Wait, Slow, Active Halt or Halt mode when the application is in idle or standby state.
+For power economy, the microcontroller can switch dynamically into wait, slow, active halt or halt mode when the application is in idle or standby state.

-Typical applications are:
+Typical applications include:

-- All types of car body applications such as window lift, DC motor control and rain sensors - Safety microcontrollers in airbag and engine management applications - Auxiliary functions in car radios.
+- All types of car body applications such as window lift, DC motor control and rain sensors - Safety microcontrollers in airbag and engine management applications - Auxiliary functions in car radios